mmushfiq/springboot-microservice-template/README.md

 `{PN}` - _project name or project name abbreviation_

+**Note:** This repository does not represent real-world business scenarios; the examples are solely intended to demonstrate the usage of various technologies.

 ## Technologies and Tools Used

 This template integrates multiple tools and frameworks, including: